sylabs/examples/file-generating/ronn/README.md

 $ mkdir -p ${HOME}/.local/bin/
 ```

-Then Add it to your PATH:
+Then, add it to your PATH

 ```
 $ echo 'export PATH=${PATH}:${HOME}/.local/bin/' >> ~/.bashrc